-- Strategic Benchmarking, which used where organizations seek to improve their overall performance by focusing on specific strategies or processes; - Performance or Competitive Benchmarking, a process where organizations use performance measures to compare themselves against similar organizations; - Process Benchmarking, which focuses on specific processes or operations;

-- Functional and Generic Benchmarking, which involves partnerships of organizations drawn from different sectors that wish to improve specific activity or process; - External Benchmarking, which enables the comparison of the organizations functions and key processes against good practice organizations; - Internal Benchmarking, which establishes good practice organization wide through the comparison of internal activities or operations; - International Benchmarking, it can be undertaken internationally as well as nationally."
+- "Strategic Benchmarking, which used where organizations seek to improve their overall performance by focusing on specific strategies or processes; - II.
+Performance or Competitive Benchmarking, a process where organizations use performance measures to compare themselves against similar organizations; - III.
+Process Benchmarking, which focuses on specific processes or operations; - IV.
+Functional and Generic Benchmarking, which involves partnerships of organizations drawn from different sectors that wish to improve specific activity or process; - V. External Benchmarking, which enable the comparison of the organizations functions and key processes against good practice organizations; - VI.
+Internal Benchmarking, which establishes good practice organization wide through the comparison of internal activities or operations; - VII.
+International Benchmarking, it can be undertaken internationally as well as nationally."

-Benefits of Benchmarking
+Benefits of Benchmarking:

-Referring to Benchmarking Higher Education, benchmarking strengthens AOUs ability to successfully:
+Referring to the Benchmarking in European Higher Education, the benchmarking strengthens AOU's ability to successfully:

-- Reflect and Self-assess its performance as an institution - Better understand the processes which support strategy formulation and implementation in increasingly competitive environments - Measure and compare how well are other higher education institutions in the sector performing, which higher education institutions are doing better and why - Discover new ideas, look out strategically; learn from others how to improve - Obtain data to support decision-making with new strategic developments - Set targets for improvement of processes and approaches to increase performance - Strengthening institutional identity, strategy formulation and implementation - Enhance reputation and better position your Institution - Respond to national performance indicators and benchmarks - Set new standards for the sector in the context of higher education reforms
+- Reflect and Self-assess its performance as an institution - Better understand the processes which support strategy formulation and implementation in increasingly competitive environments - Measure and compare to the competition, i.e. how well are other higher education institutions in the sector performing, which higher education institutions are doing better and why - Discover new ideas, looking out strategically; learn from others how to improve - Obtain data to support decision-making with new strategic developments - Set targets for improvement of processes and approaches in order to increase performance - Strengthen institutional identity, strategy formulation and implementation - Enhance reputation and better position your Institution - Respond to national performance indicators and benchmarks - Set new standards for the sector in the context of higher education reforms